 Pomp And Circumstance

-Our Sages composed two berachos to say upon seeing a king.
-We say, “Blessed are You Hashem…who apportioned from His honor to those who fear Him” upon seeing a Jewish king and “Blessed are You Hashem… who gave from His honor to flesh and blood” upon seeing a gentile king.
+Our Sages composed berachos for seeing a king.
+We say, “Blessed are You, Hashem…who apportioned from His honor to those who fear Him,” upon seeing a Jewish king and “Blessed are You, Hashem…who gave from His honor to flesh and blood,” upon seeing a gentile king.

-The Gemara states that a person should always run to meet kings of Israel, or even kings of other nations.
-That way, when Moshiach arrives, he will be able to discern the difference between the honor of kings in this world and the far greater honor and greatness of Moshiach.
-He will then see the great reward for those who observe Hashem’s mitzvos (Magen Avraham, O.C.
-224, s.k.
+The Gemara states that a person should always run to meet kings.
+That way, when Moshiach arrives, he will see the difference between the honor accorded regular kings and the far greater honor that will be accorded Moshiach and will thus see the great reward given those who observe Hashem’s mitzvos (Magen Avraham, Orach Chayim 224, s.k.
 7).

-There are certain circumstances under which one should not look at a king.
-For example, it is forbidden to look at the face of a wicked person.
-Therefore, one should not look at a wicked king.
+A person shouldn’t always look at a monarch.
+For example, looking at the face of a wicked person is forbidden, and, therefore, one should not look at a wicked king.

-How so?
-Poskim conclude (see Responsa Shevet HaLevi 1:35) that in situations where one is proscribed from directly gazing at a monarch, it is sufficient to contemplate the honor that is shown to him or her by the assembled crowds and their gazes of admiration in order to recite the berachah.
-The impression upon encountering royalty (see Shaarei Teshuvah 224:2) can be realized simply by looking at the entourage and ceremonial procession.
+Poskim conclude (see Responsa Shevet HaLevi 1:35) that a person can make a berachah even without looking at the monarch.
+It is sufficient to contemplate the admiring gazes of the assembled crowds and the honor they show him (or her).
+The berachah “who gave from His honor to flesh and blood” is made in response to the impression one gets upon encountering royalty (see Shaarei Teshuvah 224:2), which can be gotten by looking at the monarch’s entourage and ceremonial procession.

-On the other hand, a person who sees a king without the fanfare that usually accompanies him does not gain this impression.
-In such circumstances, therefore, he should not say the berachah (Kaf Hachayim 224; see Shevet HaLevi ibid.; and Responsa Betzeil Hachachmah 2:13).
+A person who sees a king or queen without the fanfare that usually accompanies him or her actually does not say the berachah because he didn’t see anything impressive (Kaf Hachayim 224; see Shevet HaLevi ibid; Responsa Betzeil Hachachmah 2:13).